Leptocephalus (genus)

-Leptocephalus is a genus that was used for species of larval eels, called leptocephali, that were thought to be new fish species, or whose adult eel species were not known.
-Leptocephali differ so much in appearance from their adults that the larvae and adults of eels are not easily matched, and when first discovered, leptocephali were thought to be a distinct type of fishes, but not eels.
-Because of this, the genus designation of Leptocephalus was used for a while for unidentified leptocephali even after it was known that these were the larvae of eels thus becoming a "wastebasket taxon", but this practice is no longer used.
+Leptocephalus is a genus that was used for species of larval eels, called leptocephali.
+Leptocephali larvae differ so much in appearance from their adults.
+When first discovered, leptocephali were thought to be a distinct type of fish, not an eel species.
+Because of this, the genus designation of Leptocephalus was used for a while for an unidentified leptocephali.
+After it was known that these were eel larvae, it was identified to be part of a wastebasket taxon, but not anymore in the present classification system.
 Examples of marine congrid larvae, found in the western Indian Ocean and the Red Sea that were named this way are listed below.
 Only two species (L. bellottii and L. ophichthoides) in two families are currently treated as having any validity, though the validity of L. bellottii is strongly in doubt.

 Species

-There are 16 families of leptocephalus organisms that include over 70 species.
-They will be broken down according to the species that they contain.
-If the species has a common name or English name, it will be given after a dash.
+There are 16 families of Leptocephalus organisms that include over 70 species.
+They are broken down according to the species that they contain.
+If the species has a common name or English name, it is written after a dash.
 A common name can belong to many species.